course-details-portlet

 • The candidate should have knowledge about potential dangers linked to accidents or emissions from chemical or biological process plants

-• The candidate should have in-depth knowledge about methods for the analysis of safety and accidents
+• The candidate should have knowledge about methods for the analysis of safety and accidents

 Skills